-"Shares owned" for purposes of the policy include shares of our stock owned outright, any shares held under an employee benefit plan, and restricted shares.
+"Shares owned" for purposes of the policy include shares of the Company's stock owned outright, any shares held under an employee benefit plan, and restricted shares.
 The valuation of shares includes all shares held beneficially or directly by any covered person or the person's family members or trusts but excludes pledged shares.
 Compliance is tested on the last day of each quarter.
-As of December 31, 2016, all covered employees were in compliance with the guidelines.
+As of December 31, 2017, all covered employees were in compliance with the guidelines.